Gizra/Gizra-Way-Book/approach_mission.md

 What information do we need in order to send the reminder emails?

 We need to know of course when the membership began, then we can calculate when 9 months has passed and send the first reminder email.
-In technical words, the beginning date (or any other date represent something occurs in the system), calls ```time stamp```.
+In technical words, the beginning date (or any other date represent something occurs in the system), calls `timestamp`.

 But this information is not enough.
 Think about situation user decide not to renew his registration, what happened to his membership?
 Is it going away, delete from the system?
 Well, usually we don’t delete content from the system, but we can mark it as inactive.

-So in order to send the user reminder, we need to know two things:  the membership created date (i.e ```time stamp```) and if it is active or not (i.e ```status```).
+So in order to send the user reminder, we need to know two things:  the membership created date (i.e `timestamp`) and if it is active or not (i.e `status`).

 ![](9.jpg)